nathanmarz/storm/docs/documentation/distcache-blobstore.md

 Apart from compression the blobstore helps to give the blob a name that can be used by the workers.
 The localizer takes the responsibility of mapping the blob to a local name on the supervisor node.

-## Additional Blob Store Implementation Details
+## Additional blobstore Implementation Details
-Blob store uses a hashing function to create the blobs based on the key.
+blobstore uses a hashing function to create the blobs based on the key.
 The blobs are generally stored inside the directory specified by the blobstore.dir configuration.
 By default, it is stored under “storm.local.dir/nimbus/blobs” for local file system and a similar path on hdfs file system.

-Once a file is submitted, the blob store reads the configs and creates a metadata for the blob with all the access control details.
+Once a file is submitted, the blobstore reads the configs and creates a metadata for the blob with all the access control details.
 The metadata is generally used for authorization while accessing the blobs.
 The blob key and version contribute to the hash code and there by the directory under “storm.local.dir/nimbus/blobs/data” where the data is placed.
 The blobs are generally placed in a positive number directory like 193,822 etc.